 Never mind the snow.
 Spring is here.

-Snowfall has been sparce, but low temperatures through winter were near average across the north country to make up for last years warm spell.
+Snowfall has been sparse, but low temperatures through winter were near average across the north country to make up for last years warm spell.

 He said this winter was a shock for many who were expecting light snow and higher temperatures again this year.

 More snow is on the way, however.
-Lake effect snow through Thursday could dump up to 20 inches of snow in typical lake-effect areas of Oswego, Jefferson, and Lewis counties.
-St. Lawrence County can expect 4 to 8 inches of snow falling up to a half inch per hour and wind gusts up to 25 miles per hour through today.
+Lake-effect snow through Thursday could dump up to 20 inches of snow in typical lake-effect areas of Oswego, Jefferson, and Lewis counties.
+St. Lawrence County can expect 4 to 8 inches of snow falling up to a half-inch per hour and wind gusts up to 25 miles per hour through Wednesday.

 In the past, the lake has been frozen over, she said.

 A winter storm warning cautions that visibility while driving will be reduced and road conditions will be icy.

 Temperatures from December through this month have been pretty close to average, according to officials from the National Weather Service in Buffalo and Burlington.

 n Watertown was an average of 28.1 degrees from December through March.